deepsense-ai/ragbits/docs/how-to/evaluate/generate_dataset.md

-# Generating a Dataset with Ragbits
+# How to Generate a Dataset with Ragbits

 Ragbits offers a convenient feature to generate artificial QA datasets for evaluating Retrieval-Augmented Generation (RAG) systems.
 You can choose between two different approaches: